schackartk/t-junction_model_replication/src/README.md

 This directory contains the Python modules used in this project.

 These modules are ideal for reuse of the developed mathematical model.
 While `make_figures.py` strictly regenerates the figures in the original work, these modules can be used more generally to apply the model.

+## `tests/`

+This directory contains the unit and integration tests for the source code in this project.

 ## `utils/`